gql-dart/ferry-docs/docs/codegen.md

 ## Build Generated Queries

-Now that we've downloaded our GraphQL schema and written our GraphQL Operations, we're almost ready to run the generator.
-But first, we need to add a configuration file so that `built_runner` knows which generators to run and where to find your schema.
+Now that we've [downloaded our GraphQL schema](codegen#download-your-graphql-schema) and [saved our GraphQL Operations](codegen#create-graphql-files) to `.graphql` files, we're almost ready to run the generator.
+The final step is to add a configuration file so that `built_runner` knows which generators to run and where to find our schema.

 Add a `build.yaml` file to your project root with the following contents, **replacing `your_package_name` and the path to your schema file** accordingly.